|Semester 1 Credit Value:||15|

 This module gives the student an understanding of design for test methodologies and to introduce them to the VHDL Language and the design tools based on VHDL.
 The course covers the following topics: techniques for ATPG, Fault Simulation and Testability Analysis for VLSI circuits; methodologies for designing testable circuits; VHDL Language and design tools based on the VHDL Language.

-Importance of test, difficulty of testing VLSI circuits and systems, structural test pattern generation methods.
+Importance of test; why electronic systems malfunction/fail; difficulty of testing VLSI circuits and systems.

-Introduction to VHDL, behavioural modelling and simulation in a VHDL environment; user interfaces and test benches.
+Introduction to VHDL, behavioural modelling of the commonly used functional blocks in a digital design and simulation in a VHDL environment; design of a test benches.

 Advanced Material drawn from: